API Rules are your collection access controls and data filters.

 • Your Collection schema fields

-This also include all nested relations fields too, ex. someRelField.status != "pending"
+This includes all nested relation fields too, ex. someRelField.status != "pending"

 • @request.*

-Used to access the current request data, such as query parameters, body/form data, authorized user state, etc.
+Used to access the current request data, such as query parameters, body/form fields, authorized user state, etc.

 • @request.context - the context where the rule is used (ex. @request.context != "oauth2")